kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-4. Check if the Runtime is assigned to the `MARKETING` Scenario:
+4. Check if the Runtime is assigned to the `MARKETING` formation.
 ```graphql
 query  {
   runtimes {